 - Any notes for the meeting host

-- Click "Book" to confirm your appointment.
+- Click "Book" to confirm your appointment

-Note: If certain dates show no availability, you may need to contact the host directly for alternative times.
+💡 Note: If certain dates show no availability, you may need to contact the host directly for alternative times.
 Also, keep in mind that SMS notifications aren't available when adding multiple guests to the meeting.

 How to use Zoom Scheduler Chrome extension

-If you regularly schedule meetings through Google Calendar, here’s a different way to use the Zoom Appointment Scheduler.
-All you need to do is to install a Zoom scheduler extension on Chrome - this will give you a convenient way to create Zoom meetings directly from your calendar.Let’s see how to set up and use the Zoom scheduler extension for Chrome:
+For those who regularly schedule meetings through Google Calendar, there's another way to use the Zoom appointment scheduler.
+All you need to do is install a Zoom scheduler extension on Chrome: this will give you a convenient way to create Zoom meetings directly from your calendar.

-1. Install the Zoom scheduler Chrome extension
+1. Install the Zoom Scheduler Chrome extension

 Before you can start scheduling meetings, you'll need: